-Jupyter notebook has become very famous nowadays and has been used by data scientists, researchers, students, developers worldwide for doing data analysis.
-Interactive dashboards and applications are getting quite common day by day.
-It has become a need of an hour to create interactive apps and dashboards so that others can analyze further using interactive widgets.
-Old ways of creating static applications and dashboards won't help much in this fierce competition of being everything interactive.
-Applications and dashboards designed as web app quite commonly use javascript for interactivity purposes which requires quite a good amount of javascript learning.
+Jupyter notebook has become very famous nowadays and has been used by data scientists, researchers, students, and developers worldwide for doing data analysis.
+Along with that, interactive dashboards and applications are getting quite a common day by day.
+It has become a need for an hour to create interactive apps and dashboards so that others can analyze further using interactive widgets.
+Old ways of creating static applications and dashboards won't help much in this fierce competition of everything interactive.
+Applications and dashboards designed as web apps quite commonly use javascript for interactivity purposes which requires quite a good amount of javascript learning.

 Every widget generated by ipywidgets consists of two components behind the scene: